Skip to content

 ✅ On the other hand, N-type cells are not affected by this type of losses.
 Nowadays, you can find these cells in modules such as SunPower or the TigerNeo N-type series by Jinko Solar.

-📈 According to the latest report from ITRPV (March 2023), although most modules still use P-type cells today, it is expected that N-type cells will become the majority in the next 4 years.
+📈 According to the latest report from ITRPV (May 2024), although most modules previously used P-type cells, N-type cells have now become the majority in 2024.